-Shih Tzu Puppies: Adorable Pictures And Facts - Dogtime
+Shih Tzu Puppies: Cute Pictures And Facts - Dogtime

 Shih Tzus are true companion dogs.
-Bred for centuries to be man’s best friend, it is no wonder that Shih Tzu puppies are among the most popular of tiny breeds.
-Thinking about bringing a Shih Tzu puppy into your life?
-Read on to see what to expect.
+Bred for centuries to be man’s best friend, it’s no wonder that Shih Tzu puppies are among the most popular of tiny breeds.

 1. Their Name Isn’t Pronounced Like A Swear Word

-3. Your Shih Tzu Puppy Will Be At Home Anywhere, As Long As They’re With You
+3. They’ll Be At Home Anywhere, As Long As They’re With You

-4. They Will Be Courteous To Strangers, Even Ones That Can Accidentally Hurt Them
+4. They’ll Be Courteous To Strangers, Even Ones Who Can Accidentally Hurt Them

 5. Their Adorable Faces Can Lead To Breathing Issues